KarmaFounder/qc-process/README.md

 - When QC 2 -> Pass:
   - Set QC 3 - CS to “In Review”
   - Assign Currently With: Job bag owner (parent item owner)
+- When any QC changes to Pass/Reverts:
+  - IF all QC columns are NOT "In Review"
-- Failure at any QC stage (Reverts):
+  - AND any QC column is "Reverts"
+  - AND Task Stage is "Internal Review"
+  - THEN:
-  - Set Task Stage to “6.
+    - Set Task Stage to "6.
 Int.
-Reverts”
+Reverts"
+    - Post update mentioning "Briefed By" person(s) to update Internal Deadline
+- When all QC Pass:
+  - Set Task Stage to "Ready to Send"

 Setup
 1) Install deps